Skip to content

 Cerebras (GLM 4.7 / GPT OSS)

-The bundled cerebras provider plugin can configure this via openclaw onboard --auth-choice cerebras-api-key.
+The official external cerebras provider plugin can configure this via openclaw onboard --auth-choice cerebras-api-key.
 Use explicit provider config only when overriding defaults.

 {